kadesole22/Audio-Transcription/README.md

 # audio-transcriber

 Transcribes audio files to a WordPress post.
-Configuration guide: in order for this WordPress plugin to work you must provide a valid API key in the audio transcriber.php file.
-This can be done on line 83, after you have entered a valid API key you can then make a compressed zip containing these three files.
-You will be able to install this plugin directly into your WordPress plugins and it will be ready to go.
+Configuration guide: in order for this WordPress plugin to work you must provide a valid API key in the plugin settings menu after you have entered a valid API KEY it will be ready to go.

 Demo: You will be prompted with 3 input fields.